00

 Instructions on how to redeem rewards, with a highlight of available rewards based on the customer’s points balance.

-Here is a loyalty program automation example:
+Here is a marketing automation workflow template:

 There you have it – 10 marketing automation workflow examples to send targeted campaigns at every step of the customer journey.